 It seemed apt that we’d found out we were expecting whilst travelling; we were in Kruger National Park at the time and as I tried to aim my pee away from my hands and onto the pregnancy test, we already knew that having kids wasn’t going to stop us travelling.
 Waiting for the little line to appear which would confirm our hopes, we tried to take in the scene around us – the expansive grasslands, the elephants grazing below, the dusty African hues.
 We would bring our children back here one day (which we did in March 2018!)

 Four years on, we’ve travelled as a family to 20 countries already and our dreams of continuing our travelling lifestyle with kids has become reality.
 We have just returned to the UK after spending a year living in India, where we took the many opportunities for further Asian travel, followed by a four month overland trip around Southern Africa.
-The gorgeous English countryside of the UK is now our home, and we’re already embarking and plotting lots of adventures in and around Europe, with trip to Iceland and Portugal over the coming months.
+The rolling green hills of the Peak District, UK, is now our home, and we’re already embarking and plotting lots of adventures in and around Europe, with trip to Iceland and Portugal over the coming months.